 To ensure that entities who participate in in the Agency's procurement events do not speculatively bid and are committed to delivering the RECs offered through the RFP, the Indexed REC contract requires the Seller to meet the delivery obligations under the contract.
-In each Delivery Year, the Seller must deliver to Buyer the quantity of RECs that meets the Delivery Year Requirement under the terms of the parties' Indexed REC contract.
-If Seller fails to deliver the Delivery Year Requirement for a Delivery Year, such amount of RECs that Seller fails to deliver to satisfy the Delivery Year Requirement for such Delivery Year shall be deemed a "Shortfall Amount."254
+In each Delivery Year, the Seller must deliver to the Buyer the quantity of RECs that meets the Delivery Year Requirement under the terms of the parties' Indexed REC contract.
+If the Seller fails to deliver the Delivery Year Requirement for a Delivery Year, such amount of RECs that the Seller fails to deliver to satisfy the Delivery Year Requirement for such Delivery Year shall be deemed a "Shortfall Amount."
+266

 In recognition of the variance and unpredictability inherent in wind and solar project output, several accommodations have been incorporated pursuant to stakeholder input to assist the Seller in meeting its delivery obligations under the Indexed REC contract.
-These accommodations include the following:255
+These accommodations include the following:267

 - a.
 Shortfall under the Indexed REC contract will only result in an Event of Default if: (i) Seller fails to meet the Delivery Year Requirement for three (3) or more years (which do not need to be consecutive), and (ii) the cumulative sum of the Shortfall Amounts for all Shortfall Years equals or exceeds the annual quantity; - b.
-Delivery underperformance for the initial partial Delivery Year when RECs are first delivered and then the first full Delivery Year are excused such that Seller's failure to meet the Delivery Year Requirement through the first full Delivery Year (i.e., the first June 1 through May 31
+Delivery underperformance for the initial partial Delivery Year when RECs are first delivered and then the first full Delivery Year are excused such that Seller's failure to meet the Delivery Year Requirement through the first full Delivery Year (i.e., the first June 1 through May 31 period in the delivery term) as well as any stub period prior to the first full Delivery Year will not constitute a Shortfall Amount; - c.
+An acceptable vintage period of 241 months (i.e., 20 years and 1 month) starting on the month of electric generation underlying the first REC issuance and ending on the last day of the 241st month since the start of the acceptable vintage period, and a delivery period that extends three months after the conclusion of the acceptable vintage period; - d.
+Flexibility on size changes after contract award subject to the terms of the Indexed REC contract; - e.
+The integration of a Delivery Year Requirement Calculation based on a 0.5% degradation adjustment for Utility-Scale Solar Projects and Brownfield Site Photovoltaic Projects; - f.
+Additional flexibility on delivery requirements such that the three Illinois electric utilities no longer have first rights to the project's RECs; and there is an option for Seller to indicate a percent

-253 See Final Order, ICC Docket No. 22-0231 at 7-10 (Jul.
+265 See Final Order at 7-10, ICC Docket No. 22-0231 at 7-10 (Jul.
 14, 2022).

-254 As defined in the Indexed REC Contract, the "Shortfall Amount" is the quantity of RECs that Seller fails to deliver to satisfy the Delivery Year Requirement for a Delivery Year.
+266 As defined in the Indexed REC Contract, the "Shortfall Amount" is the quantity of RECs that Seller fails to deliver to satisfy the Delivery Year Requirement for a Delivery Year.

-255 These accommodations are provided for exemplary purposes and may be changed through the standard contract development process.
+267 These accommodations are provided for exemplary purposes and may be changed through the standard contract development process.